 - In May 2014 the National Highway Traffic Safety Administration released a study, "The Economic and Society Impact of Motor Vehicle Crashes, 2010," which focuses on behavioral factors that contributed to 32,999 highway fatalities and 3.9 million injuries in the U.S. in 2010.
 The study found that those crashes cost $277 billion in economic losses and $594 billion in societal harm, for a total of $871 billion that year.
 A breakdown of the figures for economic losses show crashes involving distracted driving accounted for 17 percent ($46 billion).

-- Drowsiness is a type of distracted driving that causes more than 100,000 motor vehicle crashes a year, resulting in 40,000 injuries and 1,550 deaths, according to the National Highway Traffic Safety Administration.
+- Drowsiness is a type of distracted driving that caused more than 79,000 motor vehicle crashes each year on average from 2011 to 2015, resulting in 824 deaths, according to a National Highway Traffic Safety Administration report.
 A 2010 AAA Traffic Safety Foundation survey found that one in four drivers have struggled to stay awake while driving.
 An estimated 17 percent of fatal crashes, 13 percent of crashes resulting in hospitalization and 7 percent of all crashes requiring a tow, involve a drowsy driver, according to the AAA.
-Driver fatigue is of particular concern regarding operators of large trucks.
+Driver fatigue is a significant concern regarding operators of large trucks.
 In 2010 fatigue was a factor in 34 percent of fatal collisions involving drivers of large trucks, according to the U.S. Department of Transportation.

 - A survey conducted by the Consumer Reports National Research Center published in the June 2013 issue of Consumer Report found that state laws that ban the use of a handheld cellphones or texting while driving in many states are effective.
 The December 2012 survey of 1,003 people found that 71 percent of respondents had stopped or cut back on texting, talking on a handheld phone or using a smartphone while driving in the previous year.
 Over 50 percent of them said they were influenced to change their behavior because of state laws, up from 44 percent in a survey conducted in 2011.
 The survey also found that about 25 percent of drivers were unsure of their own state’s laws.